 Be careful if you take a random recommendation from someone for the best brake pads for your Yamaha R1.
 You might buy the wrong size — make sure you get the right size brake pad for your bike below!

 Mind you — these are the best brake pads for street and track use.
-There are other pads that are less easy to find and that are track-only — they offer little to no bite until they’re warmed up.
+There are other pads that are less easy to find and that are race-only — they offer little to no bite until they’re warmed up.
 The below pads from EBC, Vesrah, and Galfer, are all well-respected brake pads that you can use on the street and track.

 But why not use the stock brake pads for a Yamaha R1?
 Actually, you can.
 There’s nothing wrong with them.
 Yamaha didn’t put cheap components on their bikes.
 If your bike is fairly new and you ride basically only on the street, you will be fine with stock brake pads.

-Overall — What are the best Brake Pads for Yamaha R1?
+Overall — What are the Best Brake Pads for Yamaha R1?

 Here’s the skinny on which brake pads to get for your Yamaha R1.